 IFC - Level II - Liability Insurance Path

-This course will provide the student with an overview of product liability and pertinent laws.
-Issues of product liability are discussed from all points of view, including possible complainants, manufacturers, and sellers.
-Students will learn on whom the burden of proof lies, when negligence is applicable, what evidence is required, and the legal and implied duties of all parties.
-Each concept is reinforced and demonstrated in true case studies.
-Lastly, students will learn effective methods for identification and investigation of possible proof and defense of such claims.
+This course will give the student an overview of product liability and pertinent laws.
+Product liability issues are discussed from all points of view, including possible complainants, manufacturers, and sellers.
+Students will learn on whom the burden of proof lies when negligence is applicable, what evidence is required, and the legal and implied duties of all parties.
+Each concept is reinforced and demonstrated in actual case studies.
+Lastly, students will learn practical methods for identifying and investigating possible proof and defense of such claims.